 Figure 1.
 Available wildfire acreage burned, by year, in the United States, 1926 to 2019.
 This includes data from NIFC prior to the disappearance of data that occurred in 2021.
 Graph by Anthony Watts.

-Some climate activists cite a relatively small upward trend, starting in 1983, in the number of acres burned by wildfires as evidence that climate change has been making wildfires considerably worse.
+Some climate activists cite a relatively small upward trend, starting in the late 1980s, in the amount of acreage burned in wildfires as evidence that climate change has been making wildfires considerably worse.
 However, the data show that trend is minor compared to the much longer historical record.
 Wildfires burned far more acres, on average, prior to 1950.

-Even more disturbing, climate activists and several scientists have deleted significant amounts of wildfire data from years prior to the start of the upward trend, making it appear as though the United States is in the midst of a much greater trend than the historical record shows.
+In a disturbing attempt to skew recent data to indicate climate change is causing worse wildfires, climate activists and some scientists deleted significant amounts of wildfire data from years prior to the start of the very modest upward trend, making it appear as though the United States is in the midst of a much greater trend than the historical record shows.

 In March 2021, NIFC removed wildfire data from years prior to 1983.
-The stated justification for the decision was that data are allegedly “unreliable,” an assertion that should be viewed with great skepticism considering that this supposedly unreliable data had been used in peer-reviewed scientific publications for many decades.
+The stated justification for the decision was that data are allegedly “unreliable.”
+This assertion should be viewed with great skepticism considering that the supposedly unreliable data had been used in peer-reviewed scientific publications for many decades.

 By disappearing all data prior to 1983, which happens to be the lowest point in the dataset for the number of fires, NIFC data now suggest wildfires are getting much worse and that the number of fires is aligned with global temperature.3 Without a distorted dataset, these dire claims about wildfires would be impossible to make with any degree of credibility.
 (See Figure 2.)